 What is Hokkigai?

-The official name of this shellfish is ubagai, but at the markets it’s called hokkigai.
+The official name of this shellfish is ubagai, but at the markets, it’s called hokkigai.
 Hokkigai doesn’t grow very quickly and it takes 3 to 10 years for one to grow to the 7 or 8 cm required to be sold at the market.
 They have a long lifespan of 30 years or longer.
-Hokkigai live in the sandy areas in the Tohoku region and further north.
+Hokkigai lives in the sandy areas in the Tohoku region and further north.
 They can be found from the Hokkaido coast to the Choshi coast in Chiba.

 It wasn’t originally used as an edomae sushi topping.
 Tokyo sushi restaurants started using Hokkigai relatively recently, as the sushi toppings that can be found in Tokyo Bay started waning.
 Hokkigai was used in sushi in the Tohoku and Hokkaido regions before it was used in Tokyo.
 It can even be considered a staple sushi topping in Tohoku and Hokkaido.

 Leg portions are eaten as sushi toppings.
 Immersion in hot water turns the dark tip into a pale purple color and sweetens the taste.
 Hokkigai is often compared to Akagai and though it’s not as fragrant, Hokkigai is sweeter and more flavorful.
 There are two types of Hokkigai.
 One is an expensive black Hokkigai (Sakhalin surf clam) and the other is a more reasonably priced brown Hokkigai (Sakhalin surf clam).
 Needless to say, the black one is used as a sushi ingredient.

 It contains relatively high amounts of protein, lipids and carbohydrates.
 The carbohydrate level is especially high which makes it seem sweet.
 The meat has a satisfying texture with a nice crunch when you bite into it, making it a popular topping.